by Matt Kaufman

-PRC staff recognize this as an opportunity they can’t afford to squander, which is why they’re engaging more fathers than ever.
+PRC staff recognize this as an opportunity to help others love her in this journey.
+Which is why they’re engaging more dads than ever.
 Boston says they’ve had men who weren’t planning on being involved in the child’s life change their minds simply because a male mentor spoke plainly to them:

 “They had an older man talk about the responsibilities of being a dad – and the joys of being a dad.
 The young men rose to the occasion, got involved, and stayed involved.
 They eventually married their child’s mom and built good lives together.”

-While no one knows for sure exactly how many women choose life for their babies after engaging with pregnancy resource centers, it’s safe to say that the number is in the hundreds of thousands, perhaps millions, in the U.S. alone.
-Every PRC can recount numerous success stories, and – while each of those stories is to be cherished – some are truly remarkable.
+While no one knows for sure exactly how many women choose life for their babies after engaging with pregnancy clinics, it’s safe to say that the number is in the hundreds of thousands, perhaps millions, in the U.S. alone.
+Every pregnancy resource center can recount numerous success stories, and – while each of those stories is to be cherished – some are truly remarkable.

 Boston, who used to be a PRC director before taking her position at Heartbeat International, tells of a pregnant woman who’d just received a stage 3 breast cancer diagnosis.
 She was set to begin chemotherapy the next week and was told that she had to get an abortion.

 When the women first arrived at the PRC, Boston says, she was weeping uncontrollably.
 “I’m pregnant and they told me I have to terminate, but I don’t want to do that,” the woman said.
 “But a nurse handed me your business card and said you might be able to help me.”